-- This form must always be used when requesting re-registration in terms of the "Norm for the Exclusion of Identified Activities Associated with the Development and Expansion of Battery Storage Facilities in areas of low of medium environmental sensitivity".
-Registration in terms of this Norm allows for the exclusion from the requirement to obtain an environmental authorisation from the competent authority for listed and specified activities identified in paragraph 3 of the Norm. - 2.
-All fields must be completed in full.
-The submission of incomplete information will lead to the reregistration being returned for inclusion of the missing information. - 3.
+- This form must always be used when requesting re-registration in terms of the "Norm for the Exclusion of the Development and Expansion of Solar Photovoltaic Facilities in Areas of Low or Medium Environmental Sensitivity".
+Registration in terms of the Norm allows for the exclusion from the requirement to obtain an environmental authorisation from the competent authority for listed and specified activities identified in paragraph 3 of the Schedule. - All fields must be completed in full.
+The submission of incomplete information will lead to the re-registration being returned for inclusion of the missing information. - 3.
 The required information must be typed within the spaces provided in the form.
 The sizes of the spaces provided are not necessarily indicative of the amount of information to be provided.
 Spaces are provided in tabular format and will extend automatically when each space is filled with typing.
 A legible font type and size must be used when completing the form.
-The font size should not be smaller than 10pt (e.g., Arial 10). - 4.
-Unless protected by law, or specifically identified by the applicant, all information contained in and attached to this re-registration form, will become public information on receipt by the competent authority other than personal information of landowners. - Please note that where the competent authority is the national department responsible for the environment, this form must be copied to the relevant provincial environmental department(s) for their information. - Where the provincial environmental department is the competent authority, this form must be copied to the national department responsible for the environment at https://screening.environment.gov.za.
+The font size should not be smaller than 10pt (e.g., Arial 10). - Unless protected by law or specifically identified by the applicant, all information contained in and attached to this re-registration form, will become public information on receipt by the competent authority other than personal information of landowners. - 5.
+Please note that where the competent authority is the national department responsible for the environment, this form must be copied to the relevant provincial environmental department(s) for their information. - Where the provincial environmental department is the competent authority, this form must be copied to the national department responsible for the environment at screening@environment.gov.za.